gantry/docs-old/Docs/wordpress/tutorials/wpml.md

 Exceptions
 -----

 Some of the strings in Gantry Widgets won't translate.
-For example, Gantry Login Form.
+For example, the Gantry Login Form widget.

 This happens because some of the widgets (which aren't being overriden at the theme level) are being loaded from the **Gantry Framework** core and injected into the theme on the fly.
 Because of this, WPML is treating strings found in such widgets as strings that belong to the plugin and not theme itself.
 Because of this, they aren't being loaded properly in the frontend.
 In the case of the default **Gantry** theme, some examples would be **Gantry Login Form**, **Gantry Font Sizer**, and **Gantry Overrides Map**.